shubhanjal44/tej-india/docs/POST_LAUNCH_ROADMAP.md

 ## Conclusion

-This post-launch roadmap provides a structured approach to continuous improvement and scaling of SkillSwap India.
+This post-launch roadmap provides a structured approach to continuous improvement and scaling of Tej India.
 Success depends on:

 1. **User-centric development**
 2. **Data-driven decisions**